 Making the switch to sitewide HTTPS will change how search engines crawl and rank your store.
 There are some recommended actions to take to make sure search engines recognize and rank the HTTPS version of your store pages.

-The following actions are taken care of automatically by the BigCommerce system:
+The following actions are done automatically by the BigCommerce system:

 - creating 301 redirects (wikipedia) to send all HTTP requests to their HTTPS equivalents

 - adjusting and backing up the search engine robots files